 As a local student, can I have a phone interview if I will be overseas?

 No, phone interviews are not offered to local students who are overseas at the time of interview.
 It may be considered however, if local students have access to SKYPE, to be offered a web cam based interview.

 I am a international student, am I able to have a phone interview?

 All International students are asked to arrange access to a computer with webcam and SKYPE access during the interview period.
 International students are to advise at the time of application on the application form, their SKYPE address, in order to have a web cam based interview.
 If at the time of interview, technical difficulties are experienced with SKYPE, a telephone interview may be offered.
-Therefore International students are asked to nominate on clearly on their application form, the SKYPE address and the landline telephone number that will be contactable on during the interview period.
+Therefore International students are asked to nominate clearly on their application form, the SKYPE address and the landline telephone number that they will be contactable on during the interview period.
 It is however, in the applicant's best interests to have a web cam interview.

 When will I be advised of the outcome of my application?

 Applicants are potentially advised of the outcome of their application and selection interview, early to mid December.
 The most highly ranked applicants are offered places.
 In the event that an applicant declines the offer of a place, a process begins whereby the next most highly ranked applicant on the reserve list is offered the place.
 Applicants offered places have one week to accept or decline the offer.
-Should places be offered to applicants on the reserve list, reserve list applicants may not be advised of the outcome of their application for series of weeks as a result of the acceptance procedure.
+Should places be offered to applicants on the reserve list, reserve list applicants may not be advised of the outcome of their application for a series of weeks as a result of the acceptance procedure.
 Please note this acceptance procedure usually runs into January, therefore applicants on the reserve list may not be contacted regarding the outcome of their application until this time.